 |Light Tint||Diamonds of an S-Z range have easily noticeable yellow or brown tinting.
 For this reason, We do not recommend S-Z diamonds.|

 Most importantly, ensure the diamond looks white in relation to its setting.
-Ensure the diamond you’re choosing stands out as the bright, white focal piece of the jewelry.
-It is, after all, the most important part of the ring.
+The diamond you’re choosing should stand out as the bright, white focal piece of the jewelry.
+It is, after all, the most renowned part of the ring.

-Based on various types of settings, here are our recommendations for Diamond Color based on Diamond Shape:
+Based on diverse types of settings, here are our recommendations for diamond color based on diamond shape:

 Round: H-J If you choose a grade higher than H, you’ll be paying for a feature you won’t be able to notice or appreciate with the naked eye.